-In making final awards for fiscal 2012, the Compensation Committee first considered the Company's financial performance for fiscal 2012 based on the level of achievement of operating cash flow as determined from the Company's audited financial statements.
+In making final awards for fiscal 2013, the Compensation Committee first considered the Company's financial performance for fiscal 2013 based on the level of achievement of operating cash flow as determined from the Company's audited financial statements.
 For this purpose, "operating cash flow" was defined as income from operations, after executive bonus accruals, excluding non-recurring items such as income from the sale of capital assets, severance paid or payable to terminated employees, interest expense, depreciation and amortization, pension related expense and ESOP compensation expense.
-After finding that threshold operating cash flow of \$16.0 million had been achieved in fiscal 2012, the Compensation Committee determined the percentage of achievement of operating cash flow to be 101.9%.
-Next, the Compensation Committee determined the achievement by each Named Executive Officer eligible to receive a bonus of his or her individually assigned goals.
-The Compensation Committee then multiplied the financial bonus percentage and the individual bonus percentage by the target awards, and approved the bonuses set forth in the table above.
-Total incentive compensation awards paid to the Company's Named Executive Officers for fiscal 2012 were \$575,897 (excluding amounts paid in severance to Messrs.
-Criteser and Garrett based in part on their target bonus awards as described in the footnotes to the table above), as compared to \$0 in fiscal 2011 due to the failure of the Company to meet threshold operating cash flow levels in fiscal 2011.
-The corporate and individual target levels for fiscal 2012 are considered confidential, the disclosure of which could cause competitive harm to us.
-The Compensation Committee believes that the target levels of corporate and individual performance in any given year should not be easily achievable, and typically would not be achieved all of the time.
+The Committee also took into account the following additional non-recurring items in the calculation of operating cash flow: a State of California required accrual in connection with California Workers Compensation obligations and accounting adjustments in respect of our postretirement death benefit and related life insurance.
+After finding that threshold operating cash flow of \$26.5 million had been achieved in fiscal 2013, the Compensation Committee determined the percentage of achievement of operating cash flow to be 112.9%.
+Next, the Compensation Committee determined the achievement by each Named Executive Officer eligible to receive a bonus of his or her individually assigned goals within a range of 0% to 150%, multiplied such percentage by the weight originally assigned to each such goal, and added all individual goal achievement percentages together to get an overall achievement percentage for all individual goals.
+In the event that a Named Executive Officer's overall achievement of individual goals exceeded 100%, the Compensation Committee limited such achievement to 100%.
+The overall individual achievement percentage was then further multiplied by the percentage of achievement of the Company financial performance target to determine the final individual achievement percentage.
+The Compensation Committee then multiplied the financial bonus percentage and the individual bonus percentage by the target awards, and, subject to the exercise of discretion in the case of Messrs.
+Mortensen and Harding, approved the bonuses set forth in the table above.
+The Compensation Committee exercised discretion to increase Mr. Mortensen's fiscal 2013 bonus award and very slightly reduce the fiscal 2013 bonus award for Mr. Harding in order to emphasize the joint and equivalent role that each played in contributing to the Company's performance during the fiscal year.

+Total incentive compensation bonuses paid to the Company's Named Executive Officers for fiscal 2013 were \$924,473 (excluding the amount paid in severance to Mr. Wahba based in part on his target bonus award as described in the footnote to the table above), as compared to \$575,897 in fiscal 2012.
+The corporate and individual target levels for fiscal 2013 are considered confidential, the disclosure of which could cause competitive harm to the Company.
+In accordance with the statement above regarding the Compensation Committee belief that the target levels of corporate and individual performance in any given year should not be easily achievable, and typically would not be achieved all of the time, the relative achievement during fiscal 2013 is indicative of substantially improving performance by the Company in the context of its turn-around effort.